-Academic Advising and Student Development
+Academic Advising

-In conjunction with the BSW Director's approval of a student's Declaration of Major, every new student is assigned an academic advisor in the Social Work Department.
-Advisors assist students with program planning (schedules, selection of social work courses, elective courses, etc.) prior to registration each semester.
+In conjunction with the BSW Director's approval of a student's declaration of major, every social work student is assigned an academic advisor in the Social Work Department.
+Advisors assist students with program planning (schedules, selection of social work courses, elective courses, etc.) prior to registration every semester.

-The Social Work Department faculty embraces an adult learner model of advising, with advisory conferences usually scheduled as requested by the student.
-However, students must meet with their advisors prior to enrollment.
-The University notifies students and faculty advisors of the dates during which registration is to occur, and students contact their advisors to arrange mutually convenient times to confer.
 Advisors help students select appropriate courses, assign enrollment personal identification numbers (PINs) for each enrollment period, and provide other assistance as needed.
 Any subsequent changes in enrollment (e.g., adding, dropping, or changing courses) also begin by conferring with one's advisor.
-Department faculty members take their advising role seriously and do not give students enrollment PINs without meeting face-to-face first.
+Department faculty members take their advising role seriously and do not give students enrollment PINs without meeting.
+Advising sessions are expected to happen either in the faculty office or via video conferencing.
+Students wishing to schedule an advising session may do so at any time during the semester and are encouraged to schedule an appointment in advance.

-If, at some point during their period of study, a student wants to change advisors, they must submit the request in writing to the Chair of the Social Work Department at tonya.ricklefs@washburn.edu.
+A student who wants to change advisors must submit the request to the Chair of the Social Work Department.
 There are no guarantees of changing advisors.